Thank you for reading our post, please rate this article at the end.

 A Class B CDL is required for single vehicles rated over 26,000 pounds that are towing another single vehicle rated 10,000 pounds or less.

-A Class A CDL is required for a vehicle combination with a GCWR of over 26,000 pounds, given that the towed vehicles are rated over 10,000 pounds.
+A Class A CDL is required for a vehicle combination with a GCWR over 26,000 pounds when the towed vehicle is rated over 10,000 pounds.

 Washington, D.C.